SYS-Labs/rollux-tutorial/first-contract/README.md

 This is the standard type for [evm](https://ethereum.org/en/developers/docs/evm/) variables.

 Note that all the fields in a contract are effectively public.
-Ethereum code is executed by multiple computers in multiple locations, and can be verified by anybody.
+Syscoin code is executed by multiple computers in multiple locations, and can be verified by anybody.
 This would be impossible if some part of the contract state had been unreadable.
 A field variable being `private` only means it cannot be ready by on-chain code.